Time to Find Out Why

 Sometimes it's the mid-range that's hot.
 It also can be the upper priced market.

 What can you do?
-Well, first of all, if your house won't sell, find out and be aware what type of market you are involved with.
+Well, first of all, if your house won't sell for sale by owner, find out and be aware what type of market you are involved with.

 Drive around your neighborhood and count how many properties are for sale.
 Count how many have sold signs on them.